Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

-We study a large class of spatially inhomogeneous Bernoulli-type percolation models collectively known as the \emph{weight-dependent random connection model} that was first described in \cite{GHMM2019} and further analysed in \cite{GLM2021,GGM21}.
+We study a large class of spatially inhomogeneous Bernoulli-type percolation models collectively known as the \emph{weight-dependent random connection model} that was first described in \cite{GHMM2022} and further analysed in \cite{GLM2021,GGM21}.
 The model is an extension of classical spatial percolation models in the same sense as the non-spatial inhomogeneous random graph model introduced by Bollob\'as et al.\ in \cite{BollobasJansonRiordan2007} generalises the Erd\H{o}s-R\'enyi random graph.
-Very broadly speaking, the framework we work in is as follows: Consider a family of graphs \((\G(\beta):\beta\geq 0)\) on a countably infinite vertex set embedded into \(\mathbb{R}^d\).
+Very broadly speaking, the framework we work in is as follows: Consider a family of graphs \((\G_\beta\colon\beta\geq 0)\) on a countably infinite vertex set embedded into \(\mathbb{R}^d\).
 Here, \(\beta\) is some intensity parameter that controls connectivity in the sense that increasing \(\beta\) results in more connections on average and $\beta=0$ corresponds to a graph without any edges.
-Common assumptions in this context are \begin{enumerate}[(A)] \item edges occur independently of one another whenever they do not share a common vertex; \item the vertex set and the connection probabilities are translation invariant \footnote{Since we cover both lattice models and models based on ergodic point processes we do not specify precisely the group of shifts involved, this will always be clear from the context.}; \item spatially close vertices are more likely to be connected by an edge than far apart vertices. \end{enumerate} Note that assumption (A) covers i.i.d.\ Bernoulli site percolation as well as i.i.d.\ bond percolation on lattices.
-Typically, the vertex set in the models we have in mind is either given by \(\Z^d\) or by a homogeneous Poisson process on $\R^d$.
-The classical subject of percolation theory is the following emergence phenomenon: Is there a critical intensity parameter \(\beta_c\in(0,\infty)\) such that the graph \(\G(\beta)\) contains an infinite connected component, or \emph{infinite cluster}, for \(\beta>\beta_c\) and no infinite cluster for \(\beta<\beta_c\)?
+Common assumptions in this context are \begin{enumerate}[(A)] \item given the vertex set, edges occur independently of one another whenever they do not share a common vertex; \item the vertex set and the connection probabilities are translation invariant\footnote{Since we cover both lattice models and models based on ergodic point processes we do not specify precisely the group of shifts involved, this will always be clear from the context.}; \item spatially close vertices are more likely to be connected by an edge than far apart vertices. \end{enumerate} Note that assumption (A) covers i.i.d.\ Bernoulli site percolation as well as i.i.d.\ bond percolation on lattices.
+Typically, the vertex set in the models we have in mind is either given by \(\Z^d\) or by a homogeneous Poisson process on $\R^d$, the case we focus on in this section.
+However, let us mention that our results hold for a large class of renewal processes, see Definition~\ref{DefEvenlySpaced} and Remark~\ref{rem:evenly}.
+The classical subject of percolation theory is the following emergence phenomenon: Is there a critical intensity parameter \(\beta_c\in(0,\infty)\) such that the graph \(\G_\beta\) contains an infinite connected component, or \emph{infinite cluster}, for \(\beta>\beta_c\) and no infinite cluster for \(\beta<\beta_c\)?
 Assumptions (A) and (B) generally entail that the existence of an infinite cluster is a $0$-$1$ event.
-Moreover, if an infinite cluster exists it is almost surely unique under very mild assumptions on the distribution of $\G(\beta)$ \cite{BurtonKeane89}.
+Moreover, if an infinite cluster exists, it is almost surely unique under very mild assumptions on the distribution of $\G_\beta$ \cite{BurtonKeane89,JacobMoerters2017,chebunin2024uniqueness}.